-Pursuant to a trade-mark licence agreement dated April 6, 1999, the Province granted to 407 ETR the right and licence to use the trade-mark "407 Express Toll Route" and design in association with the services and promotion of services by 407 ETR in its business of operating, maintaining, managing, expanding and tolling Highway 407 ETR, and to use the trade-mark "ETR" in its corporate name, all in accordance with the terms and conditions of the agreement.
-407 ETR maintains a corporate standards guide to ensure the consistent and appropriate usage of the licenced trade-mark.
+Pursuant to a trade-mark licence agreement dated April 6, 1999, the Province granted to 407 ETR the right and licence to use the trade-mark "407 Express Toll Route" and design in association with the services and promotion of services by 407 ETR in its business of operating, maintaining, managing, expanding and tolling Highway 407 ETR, and to use the trade-mark "ETR" in its corporate name.
+407 ETR maintains a corporate standards guide to ensure the consistent and appropriate usage of the licenced trade-mark and the updated marks, designs and logos that 407 ETR currently uses for corporate identity, special projects and the ETR Rewards Program.